tamedia-adtec/goldbach-hiring-challenges/senior-ts-node-weather-api/README.md

    - Ensure the final data is well-typed and consistent.

 3. **Return & Log**
-   - Gather temperature data for each city in the predefined `cities` array.
+   - Gather temperature data for each city in the predefined `locations` array.
    - Return the results in a consistent format (e.g., an array of objects or a mapping from city to temperature).
    - Log the final output to the console.